toralf/torutils/README.md

     export CONFIGURED_RELAYS6="[cafe::dead:beef]:4711"
     ```

-    before you start the script
+    before you start the script (command line overrules environment).

+Furthermore

-1. -or- open an [issue](https://github.com/toralf/torutils/issues) for that
+1. open an [issue](https://github.com/toralf/torutils/issues) for the parsing issue

 1. -or- create a GitHub PR with a fix ;)

-To allow inbound traffic to additional local service(s) (the default input policy is `DROP`),
+To allow inbound traffic to local service(s) (because the default input policy is `DROP`), do:
-then:

-1. define all of them space separated, eg.:
+1. define all of them in the environment space separated, eg.:

     ```bash
     export ADD_LOCAL_SERVICES="2.718.281.828:459"